 “I think the coolest part is everybody knows that he can defend, and he can do so many different things,” Donovan said of the Baylor standout (via MSN).
 “But he’s shooting the ball well off the dribble, getting his teammates involved and just being the leader as a whole.
 Understanding that he can shoot the ball every time, but he defers and finds ways to get everybody involved collectively.”

-Davion’s March Madness campaign this season has upped his stock and his NCAA title has put him in the running to enter the NBA as a potential top-10 pick in the coming 2021 Draft.
-If the projections are right, Davion is poised to enter the league and shock the entire world, and not just because of his name.
+Davion's March Madness campaign upped his stock and his NCAA title has put him in the running to enter the NBA as a top-10 pick in the 2021 Draft, going ninth overall to Sacramento.